-Villa La Estancia is an all-inclusive resort in Nayarit with two restaurants, two-level pool with waterfalls and swim-up bar, three 12-person tubs overlooking the beach, and Tatewari Spa.
-You’re given a seashell bracelet that gives you access to both Villa La Estancia and its sister resort next door, Flamingos.
-I ran into a kind old man who was giving horseback rides on the beach!
+Villa La Estancia is an all-inclusive resort in Nayarit with two restaurants, a two-level pool with waterfalls and a swim-up bar, three 12-person tubs overlooking the beach, and Tatewari Spa located on the Pacific coastline.

 ROOM RATES: Start at $245

 FOR THOSE WHO LIKE TO PARTY: W Punta de Mita